elspanishgeek/elspanishgeek.github.io/_tabs/work.md

 **Highlights:**
   - Led the Billing Group through two major migration projects with zero impact on MRR and removed multi-year technical debt in the process.
   - Directed two of the first cross-functional projects across departments (Engineering, Product, Customer Support, Marketing, Sales, Finance), which increased MRR by 22%.
-  - Served as fractional Tech Lead and Product Owner.
+  - Served as fractional Tech Lead and Product Owner for a tactical and time-sensitive one-off project to meet a regulatory compliance.
 <hr/>